Colt clan incest case: Growth of the family

-The family grew to nearly 40 members ranging from grandparents to mothers, fathers, sons, daughters, aunts, uncles, nephews, and siblings, all engaging in various forms of incest.
+The family grew to nearly 40 members including grandparents, mothers, fathers, sons, daughters, aunts, uncles, nieces, nephews, and siblings, all engaging in various forms of incest.
 Many of the children suffered from deformities and medical problems.
 School attendance was transient and happened only when welfare officers visited the family, and once there the children needed remedial teaching.
-Some children tortured animals, mutilating their genitals, as a pastime.
+As a pastime, the children also engaged in mutilating the genitals of animals.

 Children and adults had regularly engaged in sexual activities which conceived children, some with genetic deformities.
 Most of the children had fungal infections.
-In order to hide the pregnancies, the girls would sometimes miscarry on the farm, or fatherhood was attributed to outsiders from outside Australia coming to the country for work or tourism.
+In order to hide the truth of the pregnancies, the girls would sometimes miscarry on the farm or fatherhood was attributed to outsiders from outside Australia coming to the country for work or tourism.
 There were incidents of the girls being tied to trees and raped by the boys.
-They had no access to running water, showers, toilets or hygiene products.
+They had no access to running water, showers, toilets, or hygiene products.

 The case has been described by Detective Chief Inspector Peter Yeomans as "like nothing I've ever seen," and was considered by many to be so shocking that, in a rare move, the New South Wales Children's Court allowed full details to be made public, albeit with all names changed to pseudonyms for the children's protection, including the family name of "Colt."